gpl2210/AvaxMod4/README.md

 #### Item Redemption:

-- Users can redeem items using the `redeemItem` function.
+- Users can redeem items using the `redeemFunc` function.
 - A user needs to have a balance greater than or equal to the specified Loot amount to redeem items.
 - Once items are redeemed, the corresponding amount is burned from the user's balance.